 \section{A chain reaction algorithm}

-In the section, we introduce the new tractable class of signatures, $\delta_1$-affine and $\delta_0$-affine signatures denoted by $\mathscr{D}_1$ and $\mathscr{D}_0$ respectively.
+In this section, we introduce new tractable classes of signatures: $\delta_1$-affine and $\delta_0$-affine signatures, denoted by $\mathscr{D}_1$ and $\mathscr{D}_0$ respectively.
 We show that the $\#$EO problem specified by a set of signatures in $\mathscr{D}_1\cup \mathscr A$ or $\mathscr{D}_0\cup \mathscr A$ is tractable.
 The tractability is established via a chain reaction algorithm.
-Given an instance $\Omega$ of $\#$EO$(\mathscr{D}_1\cup \mathscr A)$, we may assume that there is at least one vertex labelled by a $\delta_1$-affine signature $f$.
+Given an instance $\Omega$ of $\#$EO$(\mathscr{D}_1\cup \mathscr A)$, we may assume that there is at least one vertex labeled by a $\delta_1$-affine signature $f$.
 Otherwise, all signatures in the instance are affine, which is called an affine instance and can be solved by the Gaussian elimination algorithm.

 Consider the factor $\delta_1$ of $f$.
 It is connected to another variable of some signature (which may be $f$ itself) using $\neq_2$.
 Then, the connected variable is pinned to $0$.
-A key property that ensures our algorithm works is that after connecting $\delta_1$ to another variable no matter whether it is a variable of $f$ itself, an affine signature, or another $\delta_1$-affine signature, either the resulting signatures are all affine signatures, or we can realize another $\delta_1$ signature.
-In the later case, we call it a propagation step.
-After a propagation step, the new realized $\delta_1$ can be used to pin another variable to $0$.
-Thus, we get a chain reaction, and it terminates when an affine instance is reached.
-Note that, after each propagation step, the number of edges (total variables) in the instance is reduced by $2$.
-Thus, the chain reaction terminates after at most $|E|/2$ many steps where $E$ is the edge set of the underlying graph in $\Omega$.
-Intuitively, the factor $\delta_1$ of a $\delta_1$-affine plays the role of a neutron in a nuclear chain reaction.
-It initializes the reaction and generates a new $\delta_1$ after propagation, which makes the chain reaction continue.
-Eventually, the chain reaction terminates when a stable state (an affine instance here) is reached.
+A key property that ensures our algorithm works is that after connecting $\delta_1$ to another variable---whether it is a variable of $f$ itself, an affine signature, or another $\delta_1$-affine signature---either the resulting signatures are all affine signatures, or we can realize another $\delta_1$ signature.
+In the latter case, we call it a propagation step.
+After a propagation step, the newly realized $\delta_1$ can be used to pin another variable to $0$.
+Thus, we get a chain reaction that terminates when an affine instance is reached.
+Note that after each propagation step, the number of edges (total variables) in the instance is reduced by $2$.
+Therefore, the chain reaction terminates after at most $|E|/2$ steps, where $E$ is the edge set of the underlying graph in $\Omega$.
+Intuitively, the factor $\delta_1$ of a $\delta_1$-affine signature plays the role of a neutron in a nuclear chain reaction: it initializes the reaction and generates a new $\delta_1$ after propagation, which allows the chain reaction to continue.
+Eventually, the chain reaction terminates when a stable state (an affine instance) is reached.